Adolf Born: Biography

 Born was born in the town of České Velenice on the Bohemian side of the southern border with Austria, moving to Prague with his family in 1935.
 He received his visual arts education between 1949 and 1955 at the School of Applied Arts in Prague, in the Department of Caricature and Newspaper Drawing.
-Since the 1960s his works have been exhibited throughout the world.
+Since the 1960s Born's works have been exhibited throughout the world.
 In 1966, in collaboration with Gene Deitch, Born animated the first ever screen adaptation of a work by J. R. R. Tolkien, The Hobbit!
 Initially better known to the public as a cartoonist published in magazines, censorship prompted him, from 1973 onwards, to focus more on animation and book illustrations.
 In 1974 Born was declared cartoonist of the year in Montreal, and he won the Palma d'Oro at the International Festival of the Humor of Bordighera, Italy.

 One of the forms he specialised in was the bookplate (the "ex libris"), usually using colour lithography.
 He held over 100 exhibitions, illustrated hundreds of books, and designed many theatre sets and costumes.

 He was married and had one daughter.

 The asteroid 17806 Adolfborn, discovered by Petr Pravec at the Ondřejov Observatory, is named after him.

 Born died on 22 May 2016, at the age of 85.